pixelastic/norska/modules/docs/src/theme-search/helpers.md

         imoen: record.picture,
         // A unique ID to represent that record
         uuid: record.objectID,
-        // An optional cloudinary bucket or list of buckets
+        // (optional) A cloudinary bucket or list of buckets
         cloudinary: 'myBucket'
+        // (optional) Set to false if you don't want to append v={revHash}
+        cacheBusting: false
       }

       return lazyloadHelper.attributes(originUrl, options);